The Best Foods to Eat in Every Decade of Your Life

 Learning how to feed your body properly as you grow older can prevent diseases and other unnecessary complications from arising.
 The goal here is to live a long, happy, and healthy life, which is why we've identified the dietary building blocks to help you age well, one decade at a time!
-And after you learn what to turn to, make sure you steer clear of these 20 Foods That Age You 20 Years!
+And if you're looking for more of what else to turn to, stock up on The 7 Healthiest Foods to Eat Right Now.

 From chicken to steak to tofu, protein is an essential building block.
 "When you're in your twenties, you're still growing and often burning the candle at both ends," explains yoga instructor and nutritionist Lola Berry.
 Protein helps you going—and growing.
 Check out our Ultimate Guide to Protein for everything you need to know about this favorite food.

 Looking for more tips?
 Sign up for our newsletter to get the latest food news delivered straight to your inbox.

 "Research supports that teenagers to 20-somethings should create adult habits—so it's imperative to give the body all the nutrients it requires for optimum health," explains Lisa Avellino, Fitness Director at NY Health and Wellness.
 "Complex carbohydrates like sweet potatoes, quinoa, and brown rice are great for sustainable energy, especially in your twenties when you're super active."